ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 - **What delivery semantics ClickPipes for Kafka supports?**

   ClickPipes for Kafka provides `at-least-once` delivery semantics (as one of the most commonly used approaches).
 We'd love to hear your feedback on delivery semantics (contact form)[https://clickhouse.com/company/contact?loc=clickpipes].
 If you need exactly-once semantics, we recommend using our official [`clickhouse-kafka-connect`](https://clickhouse.com/blog/real-time-event-streaming-with-kafka-connect-confluent-cloud-clickhouse) sink.

-- **Is there a way to handle errors or failures when using ClickPipes for Kafka?**

-  Yes, ClickPipes for Kafka will automatically retry case of failures when consuming data from Kafka.
-ClickPipes also supports enabling a dedicated error table that will hold errors and malformed data for 7 days.

 - **Does ClickPipes support multiple brokers?**